Seioglobal: Critical times

 However, it was not satisfied and reorganized the company via its Japanese roots to diversify it and focused on intensifying independent innovations within Shanghai’s surrounding 2nd tier cities such as Wuxi and Jiaxing.

 Upgrading for competition

-For developing and attracting software development, information services to China’s developing metropolitan cities, the company quickly adhered to the nation’s “Eleventh Five-Year Plan."
+For developing and attracting software development, information services to China’s developing metropolitan cities, the company quickly adhered to the nation’s "Eleventh Five-Year Plan."
 Such actions were to shape the strategy for the company for its coming challenging years. and in 2003, the company invested in several strategic 2nd tier metropolitan cities in China and opened up offices in Tokyo and Osaka in Japan.

-Philanthropy

-The company strives to be social responsible and on May 21, 2008, initiated a donation campaign to the quake hit areas of the Sichuan basin that were affected by the May 12 earthquake, one of the provinces in which it has branch offices.